Pricing Psychology: Magic Numbers and More

 By understanding what your customer is looking for, you can ensure that your pricing strategy is in line with their needs and expectations.

-Once you have your pricing strategy in place, it’s wise to ensure that you monitor your margins carefully as your raw materials and production process costs change.
-Pricing software such as Craftybase can help you track your margins and pricing changes over time, so you can make sure that your prices are always profitable.
+Once you have your pricing strategy in place, it’s wise to make sure you monitor your margins carefully as your raw materials and production process costs change.
+Pricing software such as Craftybase can help you track your margins and pricing changes over time, so you can make sure your prices are always profitable.

 Conclusion